Home / Our Services / Behavioral Medicine

 Dual Diagnosis Unit at RWMC

-According to the Journal of the American Medical Association, 37 percent of alcohol abusers and 53 percent of drug abusers also have at least one serious mental health illness.
+According to the Journal of the American Medical Association, Approximately 50% of individuals with a substance use disorder also have a co-occurring mental health condition have at least one serious mental health illness.
 The Dual Diagnosis Unit at Roger Williams offers care for both issues in one comprehensive environment.

-This twelve-bed unit treats patients with both mental health and substance abuse issues.
-This is the first unit of its kind located within a general hospital in Rhode Island.
+This twelve-bed unit treats patients with both mental health and substance use disorders.

-Our treatment team is focused on addressing the needs of patients with acute behavioral health illness and addictive disorders in one coordinated environment.
+Our treatment team is focused on addressing the needs of patients with acute behavioral health illness and shbstance use disorders in one coordinated environment.
 Following a comprehensive evaluation of patient's behavioral health and medical status, our interdisciplinary team devises an individualized treatment plan.

 Our unit is distinct in that we are located within an acute care hospital setting.
 That means patients suffering from more than one condition can receive a wide range of treatment in one safe place.
 This innovative program provides a therapeutic milieu and intensive treatment program for patients with both medical and mental health issues.